 Full details and an application form are available on the Bodleian Libraries admissions web page.

 Note: Licensing restrictions mean that many electronic legal databases are restricted to holders of an Oxford Single Sign On.
-Administration of these are done by Oxford IT Services, the Bodleian Law Library is unable to allocate these either to current University members or to Bodleian readers.
+Administration of these are done by Oxford IT Services, the Bodleian Law Library is unable to allocate these to current University members or to alumni or to holders of a Bodleian reader's card.

 Admission to study law at Oxford